 During past travel programs, NCS students traced Beijing's history, visited the majestic Great Wall and the Forbidden City, enjoyed the gourmet food and giant pandas in Chengdu, and learned the fascinating history of the Terracotta Warriors in Xi'an.
 They experienced a diversity of historic sites, local restaurants, and communities to gain a greater understanding of Chinese culture and lifestyle.

 Another past trip sent NCS dance and Chinese-language students to Beijing and Hong Kong for an exchange trip.
 Students participated in calligraphy, music, and dance workshops at Beijing School No. 9 and the Hong Kong Academy of Performing Arts.

 This program allows NCS students to spend a week in Rome and its environs visiting significant cultural sites while reading the very Latin that was meant for that place.
 The itinerary, offered in partnership with the Paideia Institute, includes Ostia (ancient Rome's seaport), Tivoli (the Emperor Hadrian's villa), the Forum, the Colosseum, and the extensive collections in both the Vatican and Capitoline museums.

-NCS students who will have successfully completed at least Level I Latin by the end of the school year are eligible for the program, which is next scheduled for June 2020.
+NCS students who will have successfully completed at least Level I Latin by the end of the school year are eligible for the program.

 The Lauren Sarah Hester Fellowship was created in 1988 in memory of Lauren '87.
 It provides an opportunity for a rising senior to undertake an independent project or travel program during the summer following her junior year.
 Local, domestic, and international projects are encouraged.
 During the fall semester of junior year, a student must present a proposal outlining her research project, which is reviewed by the committee.
 Recipients are generally announced in late January.
 Students share their research with the school at an assembly during the fall of their senior year.